gbif/ipt/dataHostingCentres.md

 Please use this page to discover a trusted DHC by country or by theme that is right for you.
 If no appropriate DHC exists, or the DHC doesn't reply promptly to your inquiry, please contact the [GBIF Helpdesk](helpdesk@gbif.org) for assistance.

 Please note that to qualify as a trusted DHC, the centre must meet a strict set of [criteria](dataHostingCentres#data-hosting-centre-criteria).
-Like so, you can trust the DHC will keep their IPT online near 100% of the time, and they will ensure that your dataset gets backed-up.
+Like so, you can trust the DHC will keep their IPT online near 100% of the time, and they will ensure that your dataset gets backed up.

 ## Data Hosting Centre Criteria